Reviewing TD (NASDAQ:GLG) and Code Chain New Continent (NASDAQ:CCNC)

 |-10.20%

-TD has a beta of 0.23, suggesting that its share price is 77% less volatile than the S&P 500.
-Comparatively, Code Chain New Continent has a beta of 1.04, suggesting that its share price is 4% more volatile than the S&P 500.
+TD has a beta of 0.17, meaning that its stock price is 83% less volatile than the S&P 500.
+Comparatively, Code Chain New Continent has a beta of 1.04, meaning that its stock price is 4% more volatile than the S&P 500.

 Analyst Recommendations